hcsaba1982/ms-advanced/advanced training/3-network-policies-advanced/README.md

 / # ping 10.48.0.212
 ```

-The ping must fail, as we are implementing a zero trust approach.
-The same will happen towards any pod in the namespace app2, or our external communication:
+The ping must fail as we implemented a zero trust approach.
+The same will happen towards any pod in the namespace app2 or our external communication.

 ```
 / # curl -I https://www.tigera.io